GOP congressman says he’ll fight Trump’s call to cut funds for Hanford nuclear cleanup

-Washington Rep. Dan Newhouse said, “now is not the time to jeopardize worker safety or impede this vital cleanup.”
+Washington Congressman Dan Newhouse said, “Now is not the time to jeopardize worker safety or impede this vital cleanup.”
 Hanford was the site of a once-secret effort to produce plutonium that went into the bomb dropped on Nagasaki, Japan.

 President Donald Trump’s proposed $230 million cut to the budget for the federal Hanford Site nuclear cleanup will face bipartisan opposition in Congress.